Le wooden lounge Forum Marvejols BBC has a wooden house in Lozere

 NC: The benefits of designing a BBC house wood frame are multiple.
 This offers more freedom for the integration of windows or bioclimatic greenhouses.
 The timber also facilitates the junctions between the vertical walls, the horizontal walls and openings.
 The building gains in coherence and thereby the thermal bridges and air are reduced.
 Thanks to prefabrication of timber frame, the on-site assembly of duration is fast and risk approximation diminished.

-CCI: A common idea is that wooden buildings have a lower life expectancy than "traditional" buildings (concrete, bricks, stone, etc.).
+CCI: A cliché is to say that wooden buildings have a life span less than the buildings themselves "traditional" (concrete, brick, stone ...).
 What do you think ?

 JPO: There are no particular problems on the durability of wood constructions.
 There are numerous examples in France and abroad.
 Here, one of the oldest houses in Saint Chely d'Apcher, home of Miss BONNET, is a timbered house with wooden support structure ...
 Of course, as with all construction materials, wood requires a good design and know-how of implementation.